Amy Brandwein

 Chef/Owner of Centrolina and Piccolina da Centrolina

 At Centrolina, her celebrated restaurant and market in CityCenterDC, Chef and Owner Amy Brandwein brings a refined, modern perspective to Italian cuisine.
-A seven-time James Beard Award nominee, Brandwein believes Italian food should taste as authentic as it does in Italy—seasonal, elegant, and rooted in simplicity—while embracing the freshness and bounty of the Mid-Atlantic region.
+An eight-time James Beard Award nominee (2026 Semifinalist for Outstanding Restaurant, 2025 Semifinalist for Outstanding Chef, and 6x nominee for Best Chef Mid-Atlantic), Brandwein believes Italian food should taste as authentic as it does in Italy, seasonal, elegant, and rooted in simplicity, while embracing the freshness and bounty of the Mid-Atlantic region.

 Her culinary philosophy is brought to life not only at Centrolina but also at Piccolina, her fast-casual osteria located just across the alley.
 Since opening in July 2019, Piccolina has exemplified her approach: taking rustic Italian flavors and elevating them through artful presentation without compromising their essence.
 “I keep Italian food in its raw state but elevate it visually—never overcomplicating, never losing the soul of the dish,” she says.